Cultural norms, traditions and values. Cultural traditions, values, norms

 Culture organizes human life.
 In life

-in human behavior, the spiritual realm, as well as in the realm of creating
+in human behavior, the spiritual sphere, as well as in the sphere of creation

 Goal of the work: consideration of culture as a system of values and norms.

-The work consists of three chapters, in which the concept of "culture" is analyzed, the main components of culture are presented: values and norms.
+The work consists of three chapters in which the concept of “culture” is analyzed and the main components of culture are presented: values and norms.

 The concept of "culture"

-concept "culture" is one of the fundamental in modern social science.
-It is difficult to name another word that would have so many semantic shades.
-For us, such phrases as “culture of the mind”, “culture of feelings”, “culture of behavior”, “physical culture” sound quite familiar.
-According to American culturologists Alfred Kroeber And Klija Kluchona With 1871 By 1919 only 7 definitions of culture were given, then with 1920 By 1950 they counted 157 definitions of this concept.
+Concept "culture" is one of the fundamental ones in modern social science.
+It is difficult to name another word that would have such a variety of semantic shades.
+For us, such phrases as “culture of mind”, “culture of feelings”, “culture of behavior”, “physical culture” sound quite familiar.
+According to the calculations of American culturologists Alfred Kroeber And Klige Kluckhohn With 1871 By 1919 only 7 definitions of culture were given, then with 1920 By 1950 they counted 157 definitions of this concept.
 Later, the number of definitions increased significantly.
 L.E.Kertman counted more than 400 definitions.

-In the broadest sense, culture embraces everything created by people, from science and religious beliefs to methods of making stone axes.
+In an extremely broad sense, culture embraces everything created by people - from science and religious beliefs to methods of making stone axes.

-culture is, first of all, a set of meanings and meanings that people are guided by in their lives.
+Culture - this is, first of all, a set of meanings and meanings that guide people in their lives.

-culture - the accumulated, acquired experience, passed down from generation to generation, provides a person with the knowledge and patterns of behavior necessary for survival, which are not inherited genetically, but are transmitted through learning and education.
+Culture – accumulated, acquired experience, passed on from generation to generation, provides a person with the knowledge and patterns of behavior necessary for survival, which are not inherited genetically, but are transmitted through teaching and upbringing.

-culture is the creative reflection and transformation of nature into
+Culture - is a creative reflection and transformation of nature into

 activities (both material and spiritual), expressed in objects,

-on material carriers and passed on to subsequent generations.
+on tangible media and passed on to subsequent generations.

-culture is the process of creating material and spiritual wealth.
+Culture is the process of creating material and spiritual benefits.

 transformative human activity, as well as its results.

-In a narrow sense, under culture understand creativity,
+In the narrow sense, under culture understand creative activity

-culture is also a collection values and norms that regulate human behavior.
+Culture - this is also a collection values and norms regulating human behavior.

-Norms - these are the ideas of acceptable behavior inherent in the community, behavioral standards.
-Norms make people's behavior more or less predictable and streamline social interaction.
-Like values, norms have significant variability across cultures.
+Norms – these are the community’s ideas about acceptable behavior, behavioral standards.
+Norms make people's behavior more or less predictable and regulate social interaction.
+Like values, norms vary widely across cultures.

-Norms(rules) define how a person should behave in order to live in accordance with the values of their culture.
-The assimilation of certain norms is necessary for a person for successful adaptation in society.
+Norms(rules) define how a person should behave in order to live in accordance with the values of his culture.
+The assimilation of certain norms is necessary for a person to successfully adapt to society.
 The normative side of culture includes wide circle requirements.
-This is elementary neatness, hygiene, and compliance accepted rules behavior, and moral (moral) norms, and legal norms (laws).
-The execution of norms is ensured by various forms of coercion, from public opinion to state institutions.
+This includes basic neatness, hygiene, and observance accepted rules behavior, and moral (moral) norms, and legal norms (laws).
+Compliance with norms is ensured by various forms of coercion, starting with public opinion and ending with state institutions.

-The presence of norms does not exclude, and, one might say, even implies the possibility of deviation from them, referred to in sociology and psychology as "deviation".
-According to E. Durkheim , deviation from the norms and especially the subsequent punishment plays a very important role: strengthening the normative order and social integration.
-Norms are related to the values that exist in the culture.
-Legal regulations Those who defend private property "work" in a society where there is, firstly, an awareness of the value of law, and secondly, the value of private property.
-If the culture lacks both, then the laws that protect private property, even if introduced, will not be respected by people.
+The presence of norms does not exclude, and, one might say, even implies, the possibility of deviation from them, designated in sociology and psychology as “deviation.”
+According to E. Durkheim , deviation from norms and especially the subsequent punishment play a very important role: strengthening the normative order and social integration.
+Norms are related to the values that exist in a culture.
+Legal standards that protect private property “work” in a society where there is, firstly, awareness of the value of law, and secondly, the value of private property.
+If both aspects are absent in a culture, then laws protecting private property, even if introduced, will not be respected by people.

 The reactions of the social environment to compliance or non-compliance with norms are called sanctions.
-Sanctions can be positive(approval, encouragement) and negative(isolation, punishment).
-People tend to follow the norms, since the basic norms, like values, the individual learns in childhood and, as a rule, does not question them.
-However, if there is heterogeneity and indeterminacy of norms in a society, this naturally entails both indeterminacy of behavior and an increase in deviance.
+Sanctions may be positive(approval, encouragement) and negative(isolation, punishment).
+People tend to follow norms, since basic norms, like values, are learned by the individual in childhood and, as a rule, are not questioned.
+However, if there is heterogeneity and uncertainty of norms in a society, this naturally entails uncertainty of behavior and an increase in deviance.

-There are different types of norms.
-Allocate: norms-rules
+There are different typologies of norms.
+Highlight: norms and rules

-which is desirable, but a deviation is also acceptable); proscriptive
+which are desirable, but deviation is also acceptable); proscriptive

 (prescribing a certain type of behavior) norms; norms formal

-informal(having the character of expectations and existing only in
+informal(having the nature of expectations and existing only in

 collective consciousness), etc.